MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Cause**: When working with deployment pipelines, you might end up with a pipeline that doesn't have an owner.
 For example, a pipeline can be left without an owner when a user that owned it leaves the company without transferring ownership.
 When a pipeline doesn't have an owner, other users can't access it.
 As a workspace can only be assigned to one pipeline, if it's assigned to a pipeline without an owner, nobody is able to unassign it, and you can't use the workspace in another pipeline.

-**Solution**: When a pipeline is left without an owner, a Fabric administrator can use the [admin Fabric REST APIs](/rest/api/fabric/admin) to add an owner to the pipeline, or delete it.
+**Solution**: When a pipeline is left without an owner, a Fabric administrator can add a new owner to the pipeline, or delete it.
 To add an owner to the pipeline, use the [Admin - Pipelines UpdateUserAsAdmin](/rest/api/power-bi/admin/pipelines-update-user-as-admin) API.

 You can also review our PowerShell script, [AddUserToWorkspacePipeline](https://github.com/microsoft/PowerBI-Developer-Samples/blob/master/PowerShell%20Scripts/Admin-DeploymentPipelines-AddUserToWorkspacePipeline) (available from the [PowerBI-Developer-Samples](https://github.com/microsoft/PowerBI-Developer-Samples) GitHub repository), which lets you do the following: